Apfirebolt/react_stock_tracker/README.md

 Welcome to the **React Stock Tracker** project!
 This application is built using modern web technologies like React, TypeScript, and Ant Design to provide an interactive and visually appealing experience for traders.

-This app uses the API https://finnhub.io to display dinosaur related info.
+This app uses the API https://finnhub.io to display stock related info.

 I wanted to experiment with this new library called Jotai for state management.
 I had a really good experience working with this library.